srikantrao/MSDetect/README.md

 	- Number of samples to use for calculating the micro-saccades.
 If the value is below 4600, it is downsampled to the provided value.
 Default is `1150`
  - `--verbose`
 	- Print additional information useful for debug.
+- `--append`
+	- Append to an existing csv file if you are trying it on a smaller subset.
+Default value is `False` and it is not recommended that this be changed.
+ - `--patients_file`
+	- Path to the file that contains the information of the patients involved in the trial.